[Gouldian Finch Sales] [Information]

 thirsty bush or tree.
 If Gouldians start to look scruffy before the year is

 up you need to increase the vitamin supplements in their diet so they have

 what is needed in their bodies to replace the lost feathers.
 You need to add

 a little more vitamins, Calcivet and Multivet to their diet to force them

 Basically here is what we use and how it's used...

-You should also treat your birds at least once a year with Scatt or Ivomec to be sure they don’t have any pests.
-Lice, mites and other unwanted bugs can also contribute to feather loss.
-If your birds in the middle of breeding, wait till they are done unless you suspect they have a bug problem.
-It’s best to treat them with Scatt or Ivomec 2 to 3 months before breeding if possible.
-There is some speculation Ivomec may cause temporary sterility therefore it could delay successful breeding.
-This is why I recommend using Ivomec 2 to 3 months prior to breeding and use the Scatt during breeding if possible.
+You should treat your birds at least once every 6 months with Vetafarm Scatt, Avimec or Ivomec to be sure they don’t have any parasite bug infestations such as lice or mites - air sac mites, scaly face mites, red leg mites, feather mites or other unwanted bugs or parasites which are internal or external, which can contribute to feather loss or even death.
+If your birds in the middle of breeding and have a bug infestation we recomend using Scatt or wait till they are done breeding for Vetafarm Avimec or ivomec treatment.
+It’s best to treat them with an Ivomec product 1 to 2 months before breeding if possible.
+There is speculation Ivomec may cause temporary sterility therefore it could delay successful breeding.
+This is why we recommend using Ivomec or Vetafarms Avimec 1 to 2 months prior to breeding and use the Scatt during breeding if necessary.

 PREPARATION FOR BREEDING, MOLTING, FORCE FEATHER GROWTH ON BALDING